 Pocket Tactics is full of FF fans, so naturally, we have more content you should check out.
 Head over to our Final Fantasy 9 remake, Final Fantasy 7: Ever Crisis release date, and Final Fantasy 7 Remake Switch guides before heading over to our list of the best Final Fantasy games.

 Ni no Kuni: Wrath of the White Witch

-We don’t think there will come a day where Ni No Kuni doesn’t blow you away with its visuals.
+We don’t think there will come a day when Ni No Kuni doesn’t blow us away with its visuals.
 That’s a testament to the ability of Studio Ghibli, the beloved animation studio that helped create this wonderful adventure.

 Dark Souls: Remastered

 If you love a challenge, you’ll get a kick out of Dark Souls Remastered.
 This spruced-up version of the first entry arguably remains the series’ finest hour.